stashed/docs/docs/addons/nats/authentications/basic-auth/index.md

 ### Ensure NATS Addon

 When you install Stash Enterprise version, it will automatically install all the official addons.
-Make sure that NATS addon was installed properly using the following command.
+Make sure that NATS addon has been installed properly using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep nats